isomerpages/imh-bicomh/_acsr-speakers/Track Speakers/Assoc Prof Warut Aunjitsakul.md

 <p>Dr Warut Aunjitsakul is a member of the WPA Psychotherapy Section, membership
 Committee of Psychiatric Association of Thailand and a leadership of Network of Early Career of Psychiatrist Thailand.
-He is also part of the Executive Committee of Asian Congress of Schizophrenia Research (ACSR).He enrolled in the Faculty of Medicine, followed by a residency in psychiatry at Prince of Songkla University.
+He is also part of the Executive Committee of Asian Congress of Schizophrenia Research (ACSR).He attended the Faculty of Medicine, followed by a residency in psychiatry at Prince of Songkla University.
 Then he continued to train his psychotherapeutic skills, including Cognitive Behavioural Therapy (CBT) at the Beck Institute Supervision program in 2012, Advanced Psychodynamic Psychotherapy at WPA